zwilsoncc/docs/pages/docs/examples/chat.md

 * A server that integrates with (or mounts on) the Node.JS HTTP Server: `socket.io`
 * A client library that loads on the browser side: `socket.io-client`

-During development, `socket.io` serves the client automatically for us, as we’ll see, so for now we only have to install one module:
+During development, `socket.io` serves the client automatically for us, as we’ll see, so, for now, we only have to install one module:

 <TerminalInput>npm install --save socket.io</TerminalInput>